Raquel Pélissier

 Raquel Pélissier (born August 21, 1991) is a Haitian model and beauty pageant titleholder who won Miss Haiti 2016.
 She represented Port-au-Prince at the pageant and represented Haiti at Miss Universe 2016 where she ended as 1st Runner-Up, being the first Haitian delegate to place in the finals in 41 years, with their last placement being back in 1975.

 Personal life

 Pélissier was born in Haiti.
-At the age of three, Pélissier was in a twenty-one day coma, came out of it and was paralyzed for a week.
+At the age of three, Pélissier was in a 21-day coma, came out of it and was paralyzed for a week.
 She later survived the 2010 Haiti earthquake.

-Pélissier started doing photo shoots for local magazine Rebelle Haiti, then lost to France's Iris Mittenaere, the eventual winner in Miss Universe 2016, held in Manila, Philippines.
+Pélissier started doing photo shoots for local magazine Rebelle Haiti.
+In Miss Universe 2016, held in Manila, Philippines, she was runner-up to France's Iris Mittenaere.
 Post-Miss Universe, Pélissier has done several pageant-related videos on her YouTube channel, which has almost 7,000 subscribers.

 Pélissier has a master's degree in Scientific Research from Universidad Complutense in Madrid, Spain.
 She is fluent in English and Spanish, alongside her native tongues of French and Haitian Creole.